 Your professor is the expert on your course (and probably the person who created the exam) and can support you in developing skills for academic success.
 Your lecturers and professors do appreciate open communication – don’t hesitate to join their office hours!
 Disclosing any health or personal issues that affected your academic performance may allow you to work together with your prof to find ways to catch up or make up missed material.
 If your midterm went poorly, your professor may be able to go over the exam with you and identify content you may have missed that will help improve your score when finals season rolls around.

 Sleep well and eat well!

 Your brain needs to recharge and it never feels good to write an exam while feeling like a slug!

-If you are concerned about the impact of your midterms, talk to Science Advising Monday - Friday 9:30 AM - 4 PM.
-Science Advising can help you review your options and help you make appropriate changes to your course plan.
+If you are concerned about the impact of your midterms, talk to Science Advising.
+We can help you review your options and help you make appropriate changes to your course plan.
 If your focus on your midterm was affected by a situation outside of your academics you can also access Science Advising for support.